MEMS Gyroscope Design and Simulation

 MEMS + IC System Simulation

-Integrating the 3D MEMS device with the sensor conditioning circuit is critical step in bringing MEMS gyroscopes to market, but all too often happens late in the product development process.
+Integrating the 3D MEMS device with the sensor conditioning circuit is critical to bringing MEMS gyroscopes to market, but all too often happens late in the product development cycle.
 With MEMS+, designers can hand off a MEMS+ model to their counterparts in system design and IC design early in the design process, exposing integration issues sooner rather than later.
 MEMS+ models are compatible with two widely used simulation environments, Simulink and Cadence.

 A Complete Platform for MEMS Gyroscope Design

 Coventor’s platform goes far beyond the design of the electro-mechanical gyro.
 Coventor enables a true top-down design methodology for MEMS-enabled systems.
-To collaborate with their colleagues in control system design and IC design, MEMS designers no longer need to devote weeks or months to create hand crafted, reduced-order models based on analytical expressions and/or FEA extractions.
-Instead, they can immediately hand over MEMS+ models for simulations of the complete system, i.e. the MEMS gyro plus electronics.
-Not only does this save valuable engineering time, but it eliminates manual handoff as a potential source of design errors.
-More importantly, the MEMS+ models fully capture the complex physical behavior of gyros so that the surrounding electronics do not have to be over designed to compensate for unknown variability.
+To collaborate with their colleagues in system and IC design, MEMS designers no longer need to devote weeks or months to hand crafting reduced-order models based on analytical expressions and/or FEA extractions.
+Instead, they can immediately hand over MEMS+ models for simulations of the complete system, i.e. the MEMS sensing element plus electronics.
+Not only does this save valuable engineering time, but it eliminates manual hand-off as a potential source of errors.
+More importantly, the MEMS+ models fully capture the complex physical behavior of gyros so that the surrounding electronics do not have to be over designed to compensate for unknown effects.
 MEMS+ models can be used early on, for algorithmic and control system design in Simulink, and for circuit design in Cadence.
 MEMS+ models can also be used for final design verification in Cadence prior to tape out.